Vyral/nick-shivers/_posts/2019-11-01-is-the-southwest-washington-market-hot-or-not.md

 **But what about the Southwest Washington market, in general?&nbsp;**

-Well, much like in Portland the closed sales for SW Washington were up.
+Well, much like in Portland, the closed sales for SW Washington were up.
 Though, at an increase of 8%, the year-over-year growth for this statistic was nearly double for Southwest Washington compared to what was true of Portland alone.
 Home appreciation in SW Washington also rose, going up 3.1% year over year, and the average sales price went up too—now sitting at $404,000.&nbsp;

 And, as was true of Portland specifically, our wider Southwest Washington market has gotten even hotter in October.
 Assuming things continue in this direction, we’re in for one of the strongest fourth-quarter markets we’ve seen in some time.&nbsp;